dbish/DispatchMail/README.md

 - 🕵️‍♂️ Customizable LLM powered deep research on sender profiles

 ## Planned Roadmap + Current Readiness
-This is an early alpha/prototype project, based on the Pete Koomen's article [AI Horseless Carriages](https://koomen.dev/essays/horseless-carriages/).
+This is an early alpha/prototype project, based on the Pete Koomen's article, [AI Horseless Carriages](https://koomen.dev/essays/horseless-carriages/).
 It's made to run locally for developers who want to tinker.
 We welcome feedback and plan to improve and expand based on user feedback and interest.
 We would love to offer a managed, more polished version of this if there is interest as we believe the future of AI Agents working with Humans is collaborative and will require more Human/Agent "multiplayer" spaces.

 Long run, we want to not just give AI Agents a place to work in your inbox, but their own AI-native email as well as our colleagues.
 For now, this is a helpful babystep, and we welcome feedback, contributions, and discussion.